 - Produce less or sometimes don’t set any fruit

-- For garden tomatoes, stop watering until the soil moisture turn back to an appropriate level of moisture, once the plants being over watered.
+- For garden tomatoes, stop watering until the soil moisture returns to an appropriate level once the plants are overwatered.
 Adequate wind flow in the garden can dry up the soil quickly.

 - For potting tomatoes, transplant them immediately to another dry pot.
 Remove the wet potting compost and add some dry compost to balance the soil moisture.

-- Always water your plants in the morning.
+- Constantly water your plants in the morning.

-- Cover your tomato plants with a clear plastic sheet before rain and remove it after the rainfall.
+- Cover your tomato plants with a transparent plastic sheet before the rain and remove it after the rainfall.